Alchemy PsychotherapyAlchemy

 What happens in an IFS session?

 From there, I guide the client through a process Schwartz calls the 6 Fs: find the part, focus on it, flesh out its qualities, notice how you feel toward it, befriend it by getting curious about its role, and ask about its fears.
 The aim is for the client's Self to build a relationship with the part rather than fight, ignore, or be hijacked by it.
 If the part trusts the Self, real work can happen.
-If it does not yet, we slow down and build that trust first.
+If it doesn't yet, we slow down and build that trust first.

-In short, an IFS session is a guided internal conversation with the client doing the relational work and me tracking and steadying the process.
+In short, an IFS session is a guided internal conversation, with the client doing the relational work and me tracking and steadying the process.

 What conditions does IFS work well for?